 The newspapers checked in with Floyd after a few days in jail and reported he had undergone a transformation:

 Floyd Merrill, the 17-year-old automaniac, so called, presented anything but the appearance of the happy, careless, joy-riding individual who figured so sensationally in the news items for the past week, when seen at the county jail this morning.
 He is completely depressed with the realization that he had been guilty of “bad doings,” and expresses thorough repentance.– The Seattle Star, June 19, 1911

 When I think of my recent auto experience, I realize that I must make a choice between the two.

 And Home is the answer.
 I have had my lesson.

 I am not a crook.
 [Editor’s note: President Richard Nixon becomes latest politician caught up in plagiarism scandal.]
 But I certainly see that I had started on the road to be one.
-I got a wrong start and I am now glad to have it ended.– Floyd Merrill, the Seattle Star, June 19, 1911
+I got a wrong start and I am now glad to have it ended.– Floyd Merrill, quoted in the Seattle Star, June 19, 1911

 With such an eloquent change of heart, no wonder the court let him off the hook: